grafana/grafana/docs/sources/setup-grafana/configure-grafana/proxy/index.md

 - You can configure only one socks5 proxy per Grafana instance
 - All built-in core data sources are compatible, but not all external data sources are.
 For a list of supported data sources, refer to [private data source connect]({{< ref "/docs/grafana-cloud/data-configuration/configure-private-datasource-connect/#known-limitations" >}}).

-## Configure Grafana to use the proxy

-## Before you begin
+## Start proxying connections

-To follow this guide, you must first deploy a socks proxy server that:
+Before configuring Grafana, you must first deploy a socks proxy server that:

 - Supports TLS
 - Is exposed to the public internet
 - Is hosted within the same network as your data source

-### Configure Grafana to proxy connections through a socks server
+### Grafana Configuration Steps

-For Grafana to send data source connections to the socks5 server, you configure the `secure_socks_datasource_proxy` section of the `config.ini` with the following information:
+1. For Grafana to send data source connections to the socks5 server, you configure the `secure_socks_datasource_proxy` section of the `config.ini` with the following information:

 | Key             | Description                                | Example                         |
 | --------------- | ------------------------------------------ | ------------------------------- |